apache/spark/docs/running-on-yarn.md

 ## Launch spark application with yarn-client mode.

-With yarn-client mode, the application will be launched locally.
-Just like running application or spark-shell on Local / Mesos / Standalone mode.
-The launch method is also the similar with them, just make sure that when you need to specify a master url, use "yarn-client" instead.
-And you also need to export the env value for SPARK_JAR.
+With yarn-client mode, the application will be launched locally, as when running the application or spark-shell on Local / Mesos / Standalone mode.
+The method to launch is similar as with those modes, except you should specify "yarn-client" as the master URL.
+You also need to export the env value for SPARK_JAR.

 Configuration in yarn-client mode:

-In order to tune worker core/number/memory etc. You need to export environment variables or add them to the spark configuration file (./conf/spark_env.sh).
+In order to tune worker core/number/memory etc. you need to export environment variables or add them to the spark configuration file (./conf/spark_env.sh).
 The following are the list of options.

 * `SPARK_WORKER_INSTANCES`, Number of workers to start (Default: 2)
-* `SPARK_WORKER_CORES`, Number of cores for the workers (Default: 1).
+* `SPARK_WORKER_CORES`, Number of cores for the workers (Default: 1)
 * `SPARK_WORKER_MEMORY`, Memory per Worker (e.g. 1000M, 2G) (Default: 1G)
-* `SPARK_MASTER_MEMORY`, Memory for Master (e.g. 1000M, 2G) (Default: 512 Mb)
+* `SPARK_MASTER_MEMORY`, Memory for Master (e.g. 1000M, 2G) (Default: 512 M)
 * `SPARK_YARN_APP_NAME`, The name of your application (Default: Spark)
 * `SPARK_YARN_QUEUE`, The hadoop queue to use for allocation requests (Default: 'default')
 * `SPARK_YARN_DIST_FILES`, Comma separated list of files to be distributed with the job.